mirko/SonOTA/README.md

 **Ensure all firewalls are disabled on all WiFi networks, including FinalStage when connected.** This is the most common reason things to not complete.

+Once complete and Sonoff-Tasmota is installed, you will have a new SSID available of `sonoff-####`, connect to this and configure for your network.

 ### Update Steps

 The update will go as follows (assuming a stock Sonoff device, the included .bin files have been tested with a Sonoff Basic and a Sonoff Dual).
 The program will prompt you what to do for each step as required.